richbruzzese/techdegree_project4/README.md

  app.js stores the variables for the game and handles interaction via two classes Phrase.js and Game.js

+  ** Personalized Stylings **
+  - Project CSS files updated to prevent user from highlighting phrase div and discovering hidden phrase
+  - HTML updated to reference new life tokens
+  - additional images added to the /images folder to use throughout game
+  - Background images changed on start screen overlay
+  - Different Win/Loss backgrounds added to overlay and change based on result.
+  - Color pallete updated with new colors to better align with Bloodborne theme

  Phrase.js methods:
  # addPhraseToDisplay()